HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `[["banana", "apple"], "pear", "orange"]`
 - C: `["banana", "apple", ["pear"], "orange"]`
 - D: `SyntaxError`

+_Answer_and_Explain: D. Only the last parameter in a function definition can be a rest parameter.

 ```javascript
 function getItems(fruitList, favoriteFruit, ...args) {